CircuitLord/BigWalkVRInstaller/README.md

 ## Do other players need the mod?
-No, you can play with anyone.
-Only the host matters:
-**Host has the mod:** other modded players see your real VR hands.
-**Host doesn't:** everyone sees your hands approximated with the game's built-in poses.

-The mod is not VR-only, flatscreen players can install it to see VR players' hands while still playing normally!
+The **host and other players** need the mod installed to **see your VR hands**.

+Your non-vr friends can install the mod and still play in flatscreen!

 ## What it does